 Patton came from Southern royalty, but most of them aren’t part of the Eastern establishment running the world, aka the Illuminati.
 Eisenhower had languished as a major for a while before making a sudden ascension thanks to that cabal, and after becoming President he gave Rockefeller a permanent seat on the cabinet, no title necessary.
 There’s some question on whether Patton’s strange demise could have been an inside job, and wouldn’t you know it, O’Reilly’s book tried to make it look like a Soviet plot, which may have been the counterintelligence backstop that was floated to keep attention off the OSS, Dulles and Donovan.

 Could the Soviets have moved the driver of Patton’s car to England to keep him in seclusion until the story faded?
-He was certainly a remarkable man and deserved a better death than killed by his own command, especially after winning the Battle of the Bulge.
+He was certainly a remarkable man and deserved a better death, especially after winning the Battle of the Bulge.
 And then they made that great movie about him starring George Scott, and ignored the stolen gold and the strange, improbable death from bumping his head during a minor vehicle incident.
 But there was another darker, and even more hidden side to Patton, and that was his virulent antisemitism.
 After the war, Patton made it clear he had more sympathy for former SS officers than Jewish refugees.